-With the way things are shaping up, it’s looking like both Sony and Microsoft are bringing their A-game when it comes to exclusives.
+With the way things are shaping up, it’s looking like both Sony and Microsoft are bringing their A-game when it comes to console exclusives.
 Given the list of PS5 exclusive games above, Sony seems to have made sure they are competitive and that there’s is a wide variety of exclusive gaming titles for their console.